 You probably haven’t heard of Castle and Castle Wildland Provincial Parks in Alberta.
+It was once known as Castle Wilderness and is home to the highest number of animal and plant diversities in Alberta.

-But if you are an adventurer who shuns crowds, you will love this incredible wilderness gem!
+If you are an adventurer who shuns crowds, you will love this incredible wilderness gem!

 Castle and Castle Wildland Provincial Parks just became provincial parks on Feb 15, 2017, joining the revered status of Alberta’s other provincial parks like Writing-On-Stone and Dinosaur Provincial Park.